-- A good class size is 12-20 attendees with representation of procurement, legal, and operations and maintenance.
+- A good class size is 20 – 40 attendees, which should include procurement, legal, and operations and maintenance representatives.
 We encourage inviting other agencies and public officials that could be involved in either the current or future projects.

-- Produced with the input of utility and agency managers throughout the U.S., who have told us “what they need to know” in order to be prepared to handle both regular and emergency issues related to water infrastructure projects.
+- Our sessions are continually updated courtesy of utility and agency managers throughout the U.S. who have told us “what they need to know” in order to be prepared to handle both regular and emergency issues related to water infrastructure projects.

 - Participants receive (and use) the WDBC Water and Wastewater Design-Build Handbook and additional handout materials.

 - A pre-session questionnaire is used to guide the session and achieve participant learning objectives.

 - A CEU certificate is issued to attendees who complete a short 10-question multiple-choice test.

 Instructors are experienced practitioners who provide first-hand knowledge of effectively accomplishing a design-build water infrastructure project.

-- Provide room, attendees, any needed refreshments, and AV equipment
+- Conference/classroom, attendees, any needed refreshments, and AV equipment